Y4hL/MinGitLoad/README.md

 If file type is not given, it will be automatiacally be the same type as the websites download

-If file_type nor file_name is given they will both be automatically set by the website download
+If file_type nor file_name is given they will both be automatically extracted from the download link

 # Examples: